 In order to do the refinance of a house, the house must be taken out of the trust.
 It is extremely common that the house does not get put back into the trust and if the client was to die at that point, the house would go through probate.
 Our firm can help you confirm that all of your assets are properly in your trust.

 Another example of changes are to the trust itself.
 A lot of couples have had a trust that requires an asset split at the first death also known as an A-B trust.
 The challenge with A-B trusts is that they require work to be done at the death of the first spouse which can cost several thousand dollars.
 As the laws have changed, it can make a lot more sense to have a different trust that does not require an asset split at the first death which will save the couple thousands of dollars.
-Our firm has sat down with many clients who have trusts to review them and make their trust will not require needless expenses as the spouses die.
+Our firm has sat down with many clients who have trusts.
+We review them and make sure their trust will not require needless expenses as the spouses die.

 At the death of the first spouse it is critical for the surviving spouse to call us to figure out what they will need to do as a requirement of the trust.
 Many times children have come into our office with their parents trust after both parents have died and we have to tell them that there was work that was required at the first death and now we will have to perform that work.
 The challenge is, we are now getting valuations and creating tax returns in reverse which generally means the cost will be higher to go back and perform work that should have been done years ago.
 Worse yet, we have some children that come in 5 or 10 years after both parents have died and now we have to create paperwork that spans long extended periods of time which means more expense to the trust.